-Dr. Lina Rodriguez-Salamanca is an extension plant pathologist and diagnostician with the Iowa State University Plant and Insect Diagnostic Clinic (clinic.ipm.iastate.edu), a member of the National Plant Diagnostic Network (NPDN, www.npdn.org).
+Dr. Lina Rodriguez-Salamanca is a diagnostician and extension plant pathologist with the Iowa State University Plant and Insect Diagnostic Clinic (clinic.ipm.iastate.edu), National Plant Diagnostic Network (NPDN, www.npdn.org) member.

-Lina’s responsibilities in the clinic include plant problem diagnosis of diseases (plant pathogens identification) and abiotic problems, accurately and rapidly with a focus on ornamental, horticultural plants/crops and tree samples submitted to the clinic.
+Lina’s responsibilities in the clinic include plant problem diagnosis of diseases (plant pathogens identification) and abiotic problems accurately and rapidly with a focus on ornamental, horticultural plants/crops and tree samples submitted to the clinic.
 She implements plant pathogen molecular detection methods.
-She develop protocols to conform with laboratory quality management system.
+She develops protocols to conform to the laboratory quality management system.
 Manage and supervise lab assistants.

-As part of ISU Extension and Outreach, through the clinic and extension programs directed to specialty crop producers, Lina focus her efforts on disease diagnosis and its importance in disease management and IPM implementation.
-Provide disease and pest (IPM) management recommendations to clients submitting samples, phone and email inquiries.
-Develop and deliver extension and outreach curriculum including workshops, print, video, and web-based curriculum related to plant disease management, mushroom identification and safety.
+As part of ISU Extension and Outreach, Lina focuses her efforts on disease diagnosis and its importance in disease management and IPM implementation through the clinic and extension programs directed to specialty crop producers.
+Provide disease and pest (IPM) management recommendations to clients submitting samples, phone, and email inquiries.
+Develop and deliver extension and outreach curriculum including workshops, print, video, and web-based curriculum related to plant disease management, mushroom identification, and safety.